Skip to main content

 Mitigation

-No patch was available for versions prior to 1.16.2 at the time of advisory disclosure.
-Mitigate the risk by restricting Policy creation permissions (kyverno.io/v1 Policy and ClusterPolicy resources) so that only trusted administrators can create policies with apiCall.service.url references.
+Upgrade Kyverno to 1.16.2 or later, which adds URL validation to the apiCall HTTP execution path.
+Mitigate the risk on unpatched versions by restricting Policy creation permissions (kyverno.io/v1 Policy and ClusterPolicy resources) so that only trusted administrators can create policies with apiCall.service.url references.
 Implement network egress controls on the Kyverno controller pods to restrict outbound connections to an approved allowlist of endpoints, preventing requests to internal metadata services and cross-tenant Kubernetes services.
-In multi-tenant clusters, treat any tenant's ability to create Kyverno policies with apiCall.service.url as cluster-wide access until a fixed version is deployed.
+In multi-tenant clusters, treat any tenant's ability to create Kyverno policies with apiCall.service.url as cluster-wide access until Kyverno 1.16.2 or later is deployed.

 References